 The Mayor is the presiding officer at all meetings of the City Council and performs duties consistent with the ceremonial office as may be delegated by the City Council.
 Neither the Mayor nor Vice Mayor possesses the power of veto or any other policy making authority beyond that of the other Council members.
 As presiding officer at City Council meetings, the Mayor, or the Vice Mayor in his/her absence, is to faithfully communicate the will of the Council majority in matters of policy.
-The Mayor, or the Vice Mayor in his/her absence, or the Vice Mayor in his/her absence, for ceremonial purposes.
+The Mayor, or the Vice Mayor in his/her absence, is the Official head of the City and recognized spokesperson for ceremonial purposes.
 Consistent with State law governing general law cities, the Mayor makes appointments to boards and commissions, subject to confirmation by the full Council.